DimitrK/orthos/readme.md

 **These properties are:**

 * **is** - Used for the basic validation.
-Gets a string containing one or more comma separated values between `"required", "alphanumeric", "email", "number"`.
+Gets a string containing one or more comma separated values between `"required", "alphanumeric", "alphabetical", "email", "number"`.
 * **gt** - Used for constrain check.
 Gets a number.
 Compares if the current input value is greater than the given number.
 * **lt** - Used for constrain check.
 Gets a number.
 Compares if the current input value is less than the given number.
 * **eq** - Used for constrain check.
 Gets a number.
 Compares if the current input value is equals with the given number.